laribox/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+* TLS 1.3 is the latest version of the Transport Layer Security protocol, designed to provide improved security and performance.
+Key features include:
+   - Reduced Handshake Time**: TLS 1.3 reduces the number of round trips required to establish a secure connection, leading to faster connection times.
+   - Forward Secrecy**: Ensures that session keys are not compromised even if the server’s private key is exposed.
+   - Simplified Protocol**: By removing outdated features and options, TLS 1.3 is easier to implement and less prone to vulnerabilities.

 If a packet is dropped
 ----------------------